 - You don’t feel judged.
 A support system should do just that—provide support.
 It should never leave you feeling less than, unheard, or devalued.
 The goal is to find people who lift you up, not look down on you.
 (And run for the hills if ever you get “advice” that’s really just someone else talking about how much better they are than you.)

 - You share values.
-You and your tribe should be somewhat aligned in the big, important ways.
+You and your community should be somewhat aligned in the big, important ways.
 You don’t necessarily need to have the exact same religious or political beliefs, but you must have mutual respect for what matters most in each other’s lives because, well see #2.

 - You’re not alone.
 A community is only as strong as its members.
 If you’re the only person showing up, then it’s not working and it’s not going to help you.
 The right community has active and engaged members who participate with enthusiasm.

 - You feel safe.
 Being a business owner is tough.
 On the days you want to quit or pull out your hair or throw your computer against the wall, you need a place to turn where you can vent and speak your truth without fear.
-Your tribe should be there to listen, to commiserate, and to give you a hug.
+Your community should be there to listen, to commiserate, and to give you a hug.

 - You get value.
 A great support network will help you grow as a business owner.
-Find a tribe that challenges you to do better and shares resources to help you learn.
+Find a community that challenges you to do better and shares resources to help you learn.
 Oh, and the members should do so without strings attached, not as part of a pitch to get you to buy something.

 - You give value.
 If you’re in the right community, you’ll give as much as you get.
 If you’re not lending an ear, answering questions, sharing resources, or in other ways regularly contributing to the other members, you need to find a place where you can.